 Beyond Income Multiples: The Full Picture

 Income multiples are a useful shorthand, but they're not how lenders actually make decisions.
-The real process involves detailed affordability modelling (see our mortgage affordability guide).
+The real process involves detailed affordability modelling.
 The multiple is the output of that model, not the input.

 Two people on identical salaries can receive very different mortgage offers because their circumstances differ — debts, dependants, other income, spending patterns, and even the interest rate they're applying for all affect the outcome.